 However, please do not neglect your sketching learning.
 That’s the base of everything.

-In footwear industry, does 3D software isn’t common ?
+In the footwear industry, does 3D software isn’t common?

-- People who use 3D software in footwear industry are actually engineers.
+- People who use 3D software in the footwear industry are actually engineers.

-eg. for creating an outsole, we need to open a mould.
-For that the engineering team will create the outsole in 3D from our 2D documents.
-It’s a teamwork.
+eg. for creating an outsole, we need to open mold.
+For that, the engineering team will create the outsole in 3D from our 2D documents.
+It’s teamwork.

-Note: I tried some 3D software specialised in footwear.
-To me, these software are not good enough yet for designers.
+Note: I tried some 3D software specialized in footwear.
+To me, this software is not good enough yet for designers.
 Even if there was a promising function to draw directly on the 3D last.
-The 3D tools was like one of the very first generation of 3ds max.
+The 3D tools were like one of the very first generations of 3ds max.

 However, the pattern making function works well for the technical team.

-- I didn’t experienced that myself, but yes we can print out some screenshot from the 3D software and redraw on it.
+- I didn’t experience that myself, but yes we can print out some screenshot from the 3D software and redraw on it.
 It’s possible.

-- That remind me a situation when I was in Japan for my internship for Daihatsu, in the car industry.
+- That reminds me of a situation when I was in Japan for my internship for Daihatsu, in the car industry.

-- Each intern designer was working with 1 or 2 specialists of Clay model.
-But the modelling team didn’t speak English or very little – at that time I didn’t know anything about Japanese!
+- Each intern designer was working with 1 or 2 specialists of the Clay model.
+But the modeling team didn’t speak English or very little – at that time I didn’t know anything about Japanese!

 - We speak with the lesser number of words (more words = more confusion)

-- So we speak with hands showing the curves we wanted, and added some sound to express the acceleration of the curves such as: “vooOOM”.
-It was like 2 kids talking each other.
-But it works !
+- So we speak with hands showing the curves we wanted and added some sound to express the acceleration of the curves such as “Voom”.
+It was like 2 kids talking to each other.
+But it works!

 Daihatsu Pico Concept – In Japan culture, they love small and practical cars – They say compact car.

-- The design team start a project providing sketches.
+- The design team starts a project providing sketches.